 - The amount of rights issue to the shareholders is usually at a proportion of existing holding.

 - The existing shareholders can also choose to ignore the rights; however, one may not do so as existing shareholding will be diluted post issue of additional shares and will result in a loss (in valuation) for the existing shareholder.

 - A company may look to raise a large amount of capital for expansion projects which may have a longer gestation period.

-- Sometimes troubled companies may issue rights shares to pay off debt to ease the financial strain.
+- Sometimes troubled companies may issue rights shares to pay off a debt to ease the financial strain.

 Having looked at the features, let us look at an example of a rights issue.